Medical Negligence - Sue the NHS FAQs

 Medical Negligence: Sue the NHS FAQs

-We are happy to give you a free, no-obligation consultation to answer any questions you may have about your entitlement to claim or the process for doing so.
+We are happy to give you a free, no-obligation conversation to answer any questions you may have about your entitlement to claim or the process for doing so.
 Here are the answers to some of the Sue the NHS FAQs.
-If the answer to your question isn’t here, just give us a call or fill in our online form and one of our expert legal advisors can help.
+If the answer to your question isn’t here, just give us a call or fill in our online form and one of our experts can help.

 What is the process to sue the NHS?